jobovy/galpy/doc/source/orbit.rst

 The above code calculates the parameters in roughly 100ms on a single core.

-**NEW in v1.4** Example: The orbit of the Large Magellanic Cloud in the presence of dynamical friction
+Example: The orbit of the Large Magellanic Cloud in the presence of dynamical friction
 --------------------------------------------------------------------------------------------------------

 As a further example of what you can do with galpy, we investigate the